RyanBjorkman/CS20240221_FTO2407_A1_Ryan-Bjorkman_DJS08/README2.md

 How do you set up React Router using BrowserRouter as shown in the lessons?

 # The BrowserRouter component wraps your application and provides the routing context for navigation.
-# In the App.jsx file, you’ve wrapped your app in <BrowserRouter>, enabling routing capabilities across the app.
+# In the App.jsx file, the app is wrapped in <BrowserRouter>, enabling routing capabilities across the app.

 Describe the role of the <Routes> and <Route> components in defining the navigation structure.